NationalLibraryOfNorway/warehouse-logistics-service/README.md

 - [Vault](https://www.vaultproject.io "Vault homepage") for secrets management.
 - [GitHub Actions](https://github.com/features/actions "GitHub Actions homepage") for CI/CD.

-As of now the service is in the early stages of development, and is not yet in production.
+As of now, the service is in the early stages of development so there's a chance of major changes occurring.
-Therefore the technologies listed above are subject to change.
 Check the [pom.xml](pom.xml "Link to project's POM file") file for the most up-to-date list of dependencies.
 As well as the [Dockerfile](docker/Dockerfile "Link to project's Dockerfile") for the current Docker image setup.
-And lastly the [Kubernetes deployment](k8s/prod/wls.yml "Link to project's k8s deployment file in production") for the current deployment setup.
 You might also want to check the [GitHub Actions](.github/workflows/deploy-project.yaml "Link to project's CI/CD pipeline definition file") for the current CI/CD setup.

 # Running the Application